 Some might wonder why all of the paperwork and documentation is necessary in order to obtain a loan.
 Before we dig into what you need, let’s look at why you need it.

-Prior to 2008, getting a home mortgage didn’t as much effort as it does now.
+Prior to 2008, getting a home mortgage didn’t require as much effort as it does now.
 Due to loose regulation, most lenders didn’t thoroughly vet their borrowers.
 As a result, they handed out loans to folks who ultimately couldn’t repay the money that they borrowed.
 House after house was foreclosed upon, and it all culminated in the housing market crash of 2008.
 “The Great Recession,” as it came to be known, caused unemployment, housing instability, and other financial woes for millions across the country.

 This led to a series of regulations being implemented throughout the financial sector.
 New rules required that lenders place stricter requirements on their loans to ensure that those who borrowed would actually be able to pay it off.